RobSmyth/Git2SemVer.MSBuild.Fork/docs/index.md

 ## Quick introduction

-You identify a release by adding a git tag like "`v1.2.3`" to the release's commit.
+You identify a release by adding a [git tag](xref:release-tagging) like `v1.2.3` to the release's commit.
 Then, Git2SemVer works out build version of following commits by identifying breaking changes, new features, or bug fixes from from your <a href="https://www.conventionalcommits.org/en/v1.0.0/">Conventional Commits</a> compliant commit messages.
 You already use Conventional Commits generate your changelog so it is getting two for the price of one.